exercism/c/exercises/practice/pangram/.approaches/bitfield/content.md

       zyxwvutsrqponmlkjihgfedcba
 00000010000000000000000000000001
 ```

+The loop increments the `sentence` pointer so it points to the address of the next `char`.

 After the loop completes, the function returns if the `phrasemask` value is the same value as when all `26` bits are set.
 The value for all `26` bits being set is `67108863`.